======================================================================

 contracted with toy company Worlds of Wonder (WoW) to get the NES

 distributed in stores.
-WoW’s aggressive sales tactics--including
+WoW's aggressive sales tactics, which included

-popular toys--helped secure shelf space for the console.
+popular toys, helped secure shelf space for the console.
 WoW salesman

 Jim Whims distinctly recalled delivering an ultimatum: "if you want to